MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 ## Constrained XSD structures

-Included below are the XSD files used for package validation in the import pipeline, when different than the original 2013 full schema which can be found at [official SharePoint documentation](https://docs.microsoft.com/sharepoint/dev/schema/content-migration-schemas).
+Included below are the XSD files used for package validation in the import pipeline, when different than the original 2013 full schema that can be found at [official SharePoint documentation](https://docs.microsoft.com/sharepoint/dev/schema/content-migration-schemas).

 ### DeploymentExportSettings.XSD